Rachel Dolezal: Lawsuit against Howard University

 In 2002, Dolezal unsuccessfully sued Howard University for discrimination based on "race, pregnancy, family responsibilities, and gender, as well as retaliation".
-Her lawsuit alleged that she was denied scholarship funds, a teaching assistant position, and other opportunities because she was a white woman.
+Her lawsuit alleged that she was denied scholarship funds, a teaching assistant position, and other opportunities because she was a White woman.
 She also alleged that the removal of her artwork from a student exhibition at Howard in 2001 "was motivated by a discriminatory purpose to favor African-American students" over her.

 Career

 Art

-Dolezal created a fountain sculpture titled "Triumph of the Human Spirit" that consisted of a tall column with troubled, sad figures at its base and dancing, celebrating figures further up the column.
+Dolezal created a fountain sculpture titled "Triumph of the Human Spirit".
 It was installed in downtown Spokane in June 2005 and was later auctioned off to benefit the Human Rights Education Institute.

 In 2007, while working as an art teacher at School Indigo in Coeur d'Alene, Idaho, Dolezal collaborated with children to make five works for a "Rights of the Child" exhibit by the Human Rights Education Institute.

 Plagiarism accusations

-In June 2015, Priscilla Frank at The Huffington Post and Sarah Cascone at Artnet made accusations of plagiarism against Dolezal.
-A Dolezal painting titled The Shape of Our Kind was alleged to be nearly identical to J. M. W. Turner's 1840 work, The Slave Ship.
-Frank accused Dolezal of plagiarism for not crediting Turner.
+In June 2015, Priscilla Frank at The Huffington Post and Sarah Cascone at Artnet accused Dolezal of plagiarism.
+A Dolezal painting titled The Shape of Our Kind was alleged to be nearly identical to J. M. W. Turner's 1840 work, The Slave Ship, which was uncredited.

 Civil rights activism

 Human Rights Institute

-A July 2010 newspaper article indicated that Dolezal had stepped down as education director of the Human Rights Institute in Coeur d'Alene, Idaho, after having served in that capacity for two years.
+Dolezal served as education director of the Human Rights Institute in Coeur d'Alene, Idaho from 2008 to 2010.
+A July 2010 newspaper article indicated that Dolezal had stepped down as education director.
 Dolezal indicated that she was, "for all intents and purposes", forced to resign from the organization after its board declined to hire her as its executive director.